Charles La Trobe: Geelong keys

 La Trobe is also linked to the discovery of a minor piece of evidence suggesting early European exploration of Australia.
 In 1847, at Limeburners' Point near Geelong, Victoria, Charles La Trobe, a keen amateur geologist, was examining the shells from a lime kiln when a worker showed him a set of five keys that he claimed to have found, subsequently named the Geelong Keys.
 La Trobe concluded that, based on their appearance, the keys were dropped onto the beach around 100 to 150 years beforehand (i.e. between 1700 and 1750).
 In 1977, Kenneth McIntyre hypothesized they were dropped by Portuguese sailors under the command of Cristóvão de Mendonça.
 Since the keys have long been lost, their exact origin cannot be verified.
 However, research by geologist Edmund Gill and historian P.F.B.
 Alsop showed the deposit they were supposedly found in was 2330–2800 years old, making La Trobe's dating impossible.

+Views

+Native Americans

+Charles La Trobe espoused racist views about Native Americans in The Rambler in North America, 1832–1835, describing them as a "degenerate race", "both savage and sensual", and a slave "to vices introduced by the whites".
+He argued that Native American extermination was brought on by the "superior power and intellect of whites", although it was to be lamented.
+Despite his views, La Trobe called the Black Hawk War a "chronicle of shame", and was saddened by the lack of diplomacy during the conflict.